 Center for Sports Business & Research

-Penn State University has one of the largest, best-known, and successful athletic programs in the United States and the University’s Smeal College of Business offers career development, access to internships, programming, and academic training for students interested in the business of sports.
+Penn State University has one of the largest, best-known, and successful athletic programs in the United States and the University’s Smeal College of Business offers research, career development, access to internships, programming, and academic training for students interested in the business of sports.

-Penn State boasts a large network of alumni and other partners at all levels of the $485 billion USA sports business from the upper ranks of professional sports throughout a wide range of teams, leagues, media outlets, and companies using sports to support their business models.
+Penn State boasts a large network of alumni and other partners at all levels of the $500 billion USA sports industry from the upper ranks of professional sports throughout a wide range of teams, leagues, media outlets, and companies using sports to support their business models.
 Members of this network are frequent guest speakers, lecturers, and panelists in both classes and other programs hosted by the Smeal College of Business.
 Sports-related programming also involves collaboration with the Penn State College of Communications John Curley Center for Sports Journalism and the Penn State Law's Institute for Sports Law, Policy, and Research.